ceGetting excited about your December Koh Samui trip? Ready to eat? And eat and eat?

 If you’re going to forget anything in your pre-departure frenzy, let it be a small blonde child named Kevin and not your mosquito repellent.
 Given Koh Samui’s high humidity in December (as rainy season wanes) – mosquitoes get very greedy for their Christmas dinner.
 The bits above are my tried-and-tested favourites for completely avoiding mosquito bites in Thailand.
 All three are DEET-free and totally natural.

-Koh Samui weather in December
+Koh Samui December weather

 The good news